silexlabs/Silex/packages/silex-lib/readme.md

 * title and description and keywords
 * favicon

-Contextual menu on the elements
+Contextual menu on the elements (menu bar under the menu like google?)
 * delete
 * lock/unlock
 * up/down (z-index)